PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Extras/About/README.md

 ### Copywright
 Digging Deep © 2024 by Emil Molin is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

-This includes all art and characters presented here.
+This includes all art (including the alternate arts provided in the json) and characters presented here.